-The plan shown in Table 4 details the routine maintenance operations necessary to maintain the pump in normal use.
+The plan shown in Table 5 details the routine maintenance operations necessary to maintain the pump in normal use.
 Instructions for each operation are given in the section shown.

-More frequent maintenance may be required if the pump is used to process corrosive or abrasive gases and vapours; in these circumstances, we recommend that you replace the pump seals every year.
+More frequent maintenance may be required if the pump is used to process corrosive or abrasive gases and vapours; in these circumstances, Edwards recommends replacing the pump seals every year.
 If necessary, adjust the maintenance plan according to your experience.

-When you maintain the pump, use Edwards spares and maintenance kits; these contain all of the components necessary to complete maintenance operations successfully.
+When maintaining the pump, use Edwards spares and maintenance kits; these contain all of the components necessary to complete maintenance operations successfully.
 The Item Numbers of the spares and kits are given in Section 7.